You might be wondering, “Should I use my 401k to pay off debt?” It’s a common question.

 You Could Lose a Lot of Money

-If you’re under age 59½, you will be taxed on the money you take out.
-So if you take out money from your traditional 401k to pay off debt, you’ll lose a LOT of the money you withdraw to taxes and penalties.
+If you’re under age 59½, you will be taxed on the money you take out unless you meet one of the exceptions.
+So if you take out money from your traditional 401k to pay off debt, you can lose a LOT of the money you withdraw to taxes and penalties.
 Maybe even as much as 40% of it, depending on how high your taxes end up being.

 40%!
 That’s like throwing away 40 cents of every one of your hard-earned dollars.